pmoust/smsfwd/README.md

 * Launch the SMS Forwarder app on your device.
 * Grant the necessary SMS permissions when prompted.
 * Specify the destination SMS number in the app.
+* Enable SMS Forwarding by enabling  the toggle in the app.
 * App  will continue running in the background and forward incoming SMS messages to the specified phone number automatically.
-* Stop the app to stop forwarding the SMS messages.
+* Stop the app to stop forwarding the SMS messages, or disable the SMS Forwarding toggle in the app.